Best Waves Plugins 2024

 Waves Abbey Road TG Mastering Chain

-It really pays off to learn to get to grips with this plugin though.
-The Abbey Road TG Mastering Chain sounds very nice.
+Waves Abbey Road TG Mastering Chain is a model of a vintage mastering console from the 70’s which is still being used today.
+It sounds awesome and is fun to use.
 The EQ is smooth, the compressor is solid and snappy, and the stereo widener is beautiful in small doses.

-Waves Abbey Road TG Mastering Chain Tips
+Waves Abbey Road TG Mastering Chain Tips:

 • Hit the switch on the top right corner of each module for extended functionality.